dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 We recommend you provide users with separate input fields with these components for authentication (dbt Cloud will surface these parameters for the user).

-## Best practices on exposing metrics:
+## Best practices on exposing metrics

 Best practices for exposing metrics are summarized into five themes: